DBT Therapy Components

 Unlike traditional therapeutic approaches, standard or comprehensive DBT includes four researched and efficacy-proven components:

 DBT Therapist Consultation Team

-Clarify Counseling’s team meets weekly to ensure that each client is getting the most effective treatment.
-Team therapists review potential clients’ information and make determinations about recommended treatment.
-Each DBT therapist considers their clients & gets help from the team as needed to ensure therapy progresses & to resolve problems quickly.
-The team therapists also support each other in utilizing DBT personally and professionally.
+The therapists of the Greenville DBT Collective meet weekly to ensure that current clients are getting effective treatment.
+The therapists review potential clients’ information and make determinations about recommended treatment.
+Each DBT therapist considers their clients & gets help from the team as needed to ensure therapy progresses & to resolve problems.
+The therapists also support each other in utilizing DBT personally and professionally.

 Individual DBT Therapy

 Clients meet once a week for an individual session with their DBT therapist.
 Sessions typically last 45-60 minutes.
 During this time, the client & therapist review the diary card (a summary of the client’s week) together to decide which events need to be discussed.
 In this way, skillful behavior is reinforced and problem behavior can be identified in order to problem-solve & determine which DBT skills could be helpful in the future.
 The DBT therapist acts as a copilot, helping clients integrate DBT skills into their life to achieve their specific goals.

 DBT Skills Classes

 Adult DBT skills classes meet once a week for 60-90 minutes.
 Class size is small (typically 3-8 clients) to maximize learning.
 The curriculum includes DBT skills in Mindfulness, Distress Tolerance, Emotion Regulation, and Interpersonal Effectiveness.
 The format for each class involves a mindfulness exercise, homework review from the previous week’s lesson, and a new lesson covering new DBT skills.